northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 Slurm on Discovery
 --------------------
 Slurm is the software on Discovery.
-To be most effective, one must have a basic understanding of SLURM.
+To be most effective, one must have a basic understanding of Slurm.
 This page provides knowledge needed for working on Discovery.

 By following the contents of this page, the user will be able to